 - #3: Will a federal permit be required to complete the scope of work on the project areas located within this worksite?
-Yes - #3a: List the agency that will be issuing the permit and the date you anticipate applying for and receiving the permit.
-Will the federal permit cover ALL proposed ground disturbing activities included in the project? - Project will be conducted under a USACE Nationwide 27 permit which will cover all ground disturbing activities.
-We anticipate applying in December of 2022. - #4: Are you utilizing Federal Funding to complete the scope of work?
+No - #4: Are you utilizing Federal Funding to complete the scope of work?
 This includes funds that are being shown as match or not.